trancer14/mvcAdmin/README.md

 # mvcAdmin
-Basic Admin dashboard with login screen and edit users.
+Basic MVC Admin dashboard with entity database and login screen.

 To Login: User name and Password is admin.